LeeCampbell/IntroToRx/content/16_TestingRx.md

 }
 ```

 As you can see, these overloads just call through to the variant we have been looking at, but passing some default values.
 These default values provide short gaps before creation and between creation and subscription, giving enough space to configure other things to happen between them.
 And then the disposal happens a bit later, allowing a little longer for the thing to run.
 There's nothing particularly magical about these default values, but if you value a lack of clutter over it being completely obvious what happens when, and are happy to rely on the invisible effects of convention, then you might prefer this.
-The Rx source code itself contains thousands of tests, and a very large number of them use the simplest `Start` overload, and developers working in the code base day in, day out soon get used to the idea that creation occurs at time 100, and subscription at time 200, and that test everything you need to before 1000.
+The Rx source code itself contains thousands of tests, and a very large number of them use the simplest `Start` overload, and developers working in the code base day in, day out soon get used to the idea that creation occurs at time 100, and subscription at time 200, and that you test everything you need to before 1000.

 ### CreateColdObservable